Mon 31 Dec 2012 at 10:45 ·

 And games!
 Dominion was my discovery of the year; all those cards look quite intimidating at first glance, but it turns out to be an incredibly playable (and repayable) experience that I’d recommend to just about anyone.
 I also played a good bit of Ticket to Ride, which is almost perfect and makes me wish I hadn’t wasted all those childhood hours losing at Monopoly.
 And Letterpress for iOS is a fiendishly addictive twist on the Boggle concept.
 More like these in 2013, please.

 You were reading Culturewipe 2012, a Macrolog entry by MacDara Conroy.
-It is filed under Culture, and was published in December 2012.
+It is filed under Self, and was published in December 2012.
 If you liked what you read here, you can follow this site on Twitter @mcrlg or via reader feed, and find many more entries in the Archives.